 Actually . . .

 YES, it can be, in spirit anyway, since the BB30 standard is characterized by a number of elements.
 We’ll get to that shortly.

-If you’re sick and tired of an existing BB30 you can easily pretty reconfigure your BB/Crank setup to accept a 24mm spindle., in the form of a “BSA30” setup.
+If you’re sick and tired of an existing BB30 you can reconfigure your BB/Crank setup to accept a 24mm spindle., in the form of a “BSA30” setup.

 Plus you also get the benefit of the bearing pre-installed in a cup.
 Simply install the the cups and you’re off to the races.